samuelzyx/GoPractices/QuestionsInterview/MockInterviewQuestions/Questions.md

 How you can compare two objects in golang?

 - We can use comparison oparators like equals == , not equals !=, less than <, great than > and so on.
-- We can compare arrays with reflect deepEquals function to compare each value of the array
+- We can compare arrays with reflect.DeepEqual() function to compare each value of the array
+   Syntax: func DeepEqual(x, y interface{}) bool
+   Parameters: This function takes two parameters with value of any type, i.e. x, y.
+   Return Value: This function returns the boolean value.
 - We can use for loops in order to compare each value from same length size or slices or arrays
 - We can use == operator with structs comparing each field with the other field of the struct